-There are very many judgments of the Federal Court and of the Supreme Courts of the Australian States and Territories, which consider the meaning, operation and application of the misleading or deceptive conduct statutory provisions which proscribe such conduct.
-Ormiston J in July 1990 in Futuretronics International v Gadzhis, in a Fair Trading Act 1985 (Vic) case concerning dummy bidding at real estate auctions, referred to an Australian Law Journal article by Justice French, in which his Honour identified 386 judgments concerning misleading or deceptive conduct as at August 1988.
-There are 29 High Court cases which have considered misleading or deceptive conduct issues substantively, or decided related issues, and which are of current practical application.
-One hesitates to speculate as to the total number of cases today.
+- 1. There are very many judgments of the Federal Court and of the Supreme Courts of the Australian States and Territories which consider the meaning, operation and application of the misleading or deceptive conduct statutory provisions which proscribe such conduct.1 French J in an Australian Law Journal article identified 386 judgments concerning misleading or deceptive conduct as at August 1988,2 since the Trade Practices Act 1974 (Cth) commenced operation.
+There are 28 High Court cases which have considered misleading or deceptive conduct issues substantively, or decided related issues, and which are of current practical application.3 One hesitates to speculate as to the total number of cases today. - 2.
 There are perhaps a number of reasons for such litigious activity.
 First, misleading or deceptive conduct claims have been useful for plaintiffs because in some situations, such claims can operate as a "gap filler", freed from the strictures of common law or equitable causes of action, and can provide flexible forms of relief.
-Secondly, misleading or deceptive conduct claims have been successfully litigated concerning a wide range of economic activity.
-Thirdly, increasing numbers of class actions have been brought where misleading or deceptive conduct claims have been made.
-Fourthly, the regulatory authorities, the Australian Competition and Consumer Commission (ACCC) and Australian Securities and Investment Commission (ASIC), have been active in pursuing enforcement proceedings in the public interest.
-Fifthly, the meaning of the words misleading or deceptive or likely to mislead or
+Second, misleading or deceptive conduct claims have been